"Behind every million-dollar spin was a dealer who saw it all."

 From downtown break-in joints to the Strip's most exclusive high-limit salons, he stood at the table where fortunes changed in seconds.

-Releasing November 15, 2025
+Released November 15, 2025

 Join our exclusive list and receive a sample of the wildest Vegas tales you've never heard